s7g4/PLUTO_NVIM/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test with the provided `test.pluto` file
+4. Test with the provided example files
 5. Submit a pull request

 ## License

-MIT License - see LICENSE file for details.
+MIT License

 ## Troubleshooting

 ### Extension Not Loading
-- Ensure the `extension.wasm` file exists in the root directory
+- Ensure the build completed successfully
 - Check that Zed has been restarted after installation
 - Verify the extension appears in Zed's Extensions panel

 ### Syntax Highlighting Not Working
-- Confirm the file has a `.pluto` extension
+- Confirm the file has a `.pluto` or `.pl` extension
-- Check that the Tree-sitter queries are properly formatted
-- Look for errors in Zed's developer console
+- Check Zed's developer console for errors
+- Try reinstalling the extension

-### Building Issues
+### Build Issues
 - Ensure you have the `wasm32-wasip2` Rust target installed
-- Check that all dependencies in `Cargo.toml` are available
+- Check that Tree-sitter CLI is installed if modifying grammar
 - Verify you're using a compatible Rust version

+For more help, please open an issue on GitHub.